awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 When you create a virtual interface, you can specify the account that owns the virtual interface\.
 When you choose an AWS account that is not your account, the following rules apply:
 + For private VIFs and transit VIFs, the account applies to the virtual interface and the virtual private gateway/Direct Connect gateway destination\.
 + For public VIFs, the account is used for virtual interface billing\.
 The Data Transfer Out \(DTO\) usage is metered toward the resource owner at AWS Direct Connect data transfer rate\.

-## Considerations<a name="considerations"></a>
-+ [RFC 3021: Using 31-Bit Prefixes on IPv4 Point-to-Point Links](https://datatracker.ietf.org/doc/html/rfc3021) is supported on all Direct Connect virtual interface types.